cellos51/balatro-gba/CONTRIBUTING.md

 ## Code Style
 Besides the automatic formatting checks from `clang-format`, there is a looser set of code style rules.
 These are not strictly required, but is encouraged to be followed.
+The following details the code style rules including the enforced clang-format style.
 [Link in wiki](https://github.com/GBALATRO/balatro-gba/wiki/Code-Style-Guide)

 ## Building Documentation